marckassay/KidRSA/README.md

 This demonstration (just as the article's example) explains the following two procedures:

 * How to convert plain text message into simple-substitution cipher that gets encrypted by the sender and then decrypted by the recipient.
-The recipetant then runs, the now decrypted cipher, thru an inverse simple-substitution algorithm.
+The recipient then runs, the now decrypted cipher, thru an inverse simple-substitution algorithm to retrieve the plain text message.

 * How a digital signature is created and sent.